Dr Melis CinSenior Lecturer in Education and Social Justice

-Melis' research interests include gender, development and peacebuilding and conflict in education.
-She particularly works on Africa and Turkey.
-She uses arts (photography, street art) to address injustices faced by communities (such as refugees, conflict-stricken groups or ethnic minorities) and to understand how a formal peace education can be developed using appropriate pedagogies.
+My research interests include gender, international development and peacebuilding in education.
+I use participatory art methods and feminist theories to address injustices faced by communities (such as refugees, conflict-stricken groups or ethnic minorities).

 EU Jean Monnet - Women's Development and Europeanisation of Gender Policies (2017-2020)